maihun-rsc/maihun-rsc/README.md

 🙏🏽 Hello!
-I am Rananjay Singh Chauhan, an aspiring Data Science Engineer and Full Stack Web Developer currently pursuing my **Bachelor's Degree in Computer Science Engineering (specializing in AI/ML)**
+I am Rananjay Singh Chauhan, an aspiring Data Science Engineer and Full Stack Developer currently pursuing my **Bachelor's Degree in Computer Science Engineering (specializing in AI/ML)**.

-👀 I’m interested in
-- 🌱 I’m currently learning ...
+👀 I’m interested in **Artificial Intelligence, Machine Learning and Data Science**.
+Full stack database config, web and app development is also something I am interested in.

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...